EU lawmakers urge France, Germany, Italy to ditch Arctic LNG 2 support

-The $21 billion project, led by Russian gas producer Novatek and with international backers including French oil major Total (TOTF.PA), is expected to launch in 2023 and reach full LNG production capacity of almost 20 million tonnes a year in 2026.
+The $21 billion project, led by Russian gas producer Novatek and with international backers including French oil major Total, is expected to launch in 2023 and reach full LNG production capacity of almost 20 million tonnes a year in 2026.

 “We urge the French, German and Italian governments to refuse to support this project and set a new standard by ending all export finance support to fossil fuels before COP26,” the letter said.
 COP26 is the next U.N. climate summit, due to take place in Scotland in November.